 Randalstown Forest extends to 172 hectares.
 It was acquired by the Forest Service from Shanes Castle Estate in 1934.
 Its previous use was as the estate deer park enclosing a herd of fallow deer roaming through open parkland and large broadleaved trees.

-Wild deer are difficult to see, especially by large groups of people, a small, 10 hectare, deer enclosure has been constructed.
+It is usually difficult for large groups of tourists to see wild deer.
+A small, 10 hectare, deer enclosure has been constructed.
 Within the enclosure 20 to 25 fallow deer are retained, providing an excellent opportunity to quietly observe them from a raised wooden platform overlooking the enclosure.

 A characteristic of fallow deer is their wide colour variations ranging from black, through chestnut/fawn with prominent white spots to completely white.
-These colour variations are represented in this enclosed herd.
+The enclosed herd display these colour variations.

 National Nature Reserve

 The southern end of the forest extends to the edge of Lough Neagh.
 Over the past one hundred and fifty years the water level has been adjusted to improve drainage and provide more agricultural land.

 The very steep bank at the edge of the forest marks the old shoreline of the Lough.
 Below the bank the exposed land has been naturally colonised by vegetation which is now gradually changing from an alder wood to ash as the land further dries out.
 Nearer the water's edge younger woodland dominated by willow and alder illustrates the colonisation of land exposed only thirty years ago.
 The National Nature Reserve was designated to protect this dynamic semi-naturally changing woodland.
 Please stay on the path leading through the reserve to the shore.

 Wildfowl Refuge Area